Difference between credit ratings and Credit Scores Explained

 Credit rating agencies (CRA) rate various entities excluding individuals as borrowers on their repayment ability using a range of metrics and factors.
 They determine credit ratings for corporate issuers, financial institutions, managed funds, project finance companies, structured finance companies, State Governments, and urban local bodies.

 While assessing the credit rating of a sovereign the rating agencies utilize a large number of economic and other ratios.
-The most important variables examined include Economy Characteristics, Monetary Environment, Foreign Trade, Security instability, etc. A credit rating agency provides an independent evaluation of the creditworthiness of debt securities issued by governments and corporations especially their ability to meet principal and interest payments on their debts.
+The most important variables examined include economic characteristics, Monetary Environment, Foreign Trade, Security instability, etc. A credit rating agency provides an independent evaluation of the creditworthiness of debt securities issued by governments and corporations especially their ability to meet principal and interest payments on their debts.

-RBI has identified seven domestic and three international rating agencies in India which are accredited for the purpose of risk weighting the banks’ claims for capital adequacy purposes.
+RBI has identified seven domestic and three international rating agencies in India that are accredited for risk weighting the banks’ claims for capital adequacy purposes.
 The long-term and short-term ratings issued by these credit rating agencies have been mapped to the appropriate risk weights applicable as per the Standardized approach under a Basel Framework.
-Based on ratings assigned by recognized Credit rating agencies banks who are in possession of such ratings may assert the risk weight of their assets.
+Based on ratings assigned by recognized Credit rating agencies banks who have such ratings may assert the risk weight of their assets.
 This is in line with the provisions of the revised structure of risk weight envisaged by RBI.
-For the purpose of declaration of capital adequacy, banks may use the ratings assigned by any one of the following domestic credit agencies.
+For declaration of capital adequacy, banks may use the ratings assigned by any one of the following domestic credit agencies.

 a) Credit Analysis and Research Limited(CARE);